-So pucker up and get ready to swoon, we’ve selected the best bars, restaurants, cafés and amorous activities in the city, to help you decide where you’ll be headed on your next date adventure.
+Pucker up and get ready to swoon, we’ve selected the best bars, restaurants, cafés and amorous activities in the city, to help you decide where you’ll be headed on your first date.

 These bars really set the scene for a first date.
 We’ve picked the spots – now all you have to do is pick the vino!